Jakob236/notreadyyet/project/data.md

   * It was publicly accessible via the download function of the website.

 * What kind of data was utilized within the project?
-  * The data that was used is data from a resting state fMRI study from a group of 51 healthy participants and a group of 21 patients with mild depression.
+  * The data that was used is data from a resting state fMRI study from a group of 51 patients with mild depression and a group of 21 healthy participants.
 Anatomical and functional scans were obtained.
 A session consists of 100 dynamic scans with TR = 2.5 s and 25 slices.

 * What kind of data was generated within the project?
   * They generated fMRI data in nifti format.